edsonpsantos/Game-Play-RN-App/README.md

-## NWL React Native ⚛️
+## Game Play React Native ⚛️

 # Project developed in the React Native at NLW #06
-* Project Status: Working...👷🏽‍♂️
+* Project Status: Done

 ## Project 💻
 Application to help you connect and organize fun and play with friends.
 Create groups to play your favorite games with your friends with this App that has Discord authentication.